Estimated reading time: 10 minutes

 - Are you required to work on public holidays?

 Does your company have more than one office?
-Check to see if you are expected to work from one place or required to report at different locations within a geographical area.
+Check to see if you are expected to work from one place or report at different locations within a geographical area.
 Find out if working remotely (‘from home’) applies to your new role.
 If travel is a part of the job, investigate if a fuel allowance is payable or if a company car will be provided.

 8. Job security